 When can I move in?

-Students are recommended to move into their accommodation the weekend before their Induction Week; this information will be made available on the Applicant Area of this website.
-Sample timetables can be found on the course information pages of this website
+Students are recommended to move into their accommodation the weekend before their Induction Week; this information will be made available on the Applicant Area of this website in the months prior to your course starting.
+Sample timetables can be found on the course information pages of this website.

 Moving into accommodation any sooner than this may make you liable for council tax up until the start of the course.
 Your landlord should be able to provide you with council tax costs should you need to consider this.